 - Mop sinks are designed for cleaning floors and are typically located in the back of the restaurant.

 - Portable sinks are self-contained units that can be moved around as needed.
-They are often used in catering businesses or for special events.
+You will definitely see these used at large, catering events.

 10. Ice Makers

-Ice makers are a necessary part of any restaurant or food service business.
-They provide the ice that is used in drinks, as well as for keeping food chilled.
+Ice makers will help any restaurant or food service business.
+They offer ice for drinks and keep food chilled.
 There are a few different types of ice makers:

-- The most common type of ice maker is the freestanding unit.
-These units are typically small and compact, making them easy to fit in any kitchen or storage space.
-They also tend to be very affordable, which makes them a good option for businesses on a budget.
+- Freestanding units are typically small and compact, making them easy to fit in any kitchen or storage space.
+These tend to be more affordable than some other common alternative, making them a smart solution for businesses on lean budgets.
 However, freestanding units can be less reliable than other types of ice makers and may require more maintenance over time.

 - Built-in ice makers are another option for restaurants and food service businesses.
 These units are installed into the counter or storage space, making them more permanent than freestanding.
 Built-in ice makers are typically more expensive than freestanding, but they are also more reliable and require less maintenance.

-- Portable ice makers are a good option for businesses that need to be able to move their ice makers around.
-These units are small and compact, like freestanding units, but they have wheels that make them easy to transport.
+- Portable ice makers are helpful to businesses that have their coolest ingredients on-the-go.
+These freestanding units have wheels that make them easy to transport.
 Portable ice makers can be less reliable than other types of ice makers and may require more maintenance over time.